ThogaruSathvik/DACSS_601_blogsite/README.md

     ![](Images/Screenshot%20(73)-03.png)

 8. Now you can start creating your own blogposts.
+While naming the blogpost name the post as "Yourname_week"

     ![](Images/Screenshot%20(74)-01.png)